Review of DivorceCare® Divorce Recovery Groups:

 .

 Con #8: Look at their expert list online.
 You’ll see that several are “nouthetic counselors.”
 They’ve added Dr. Tim Lane, the new president of CCEF (co-founded by Jay Adams) a “biblical counseling” organization.
 “Nouthetic” or “biblical counselors” are usually not licensed counselors.
 They don’t have years of schooling, classes requiring reading peer-reviewed research studies, evidence-based textbooks, and hundreds of hours of supervision by licensed professionals.
 They are not required to follow ethical guidelines or confidentiality.
-Most don’t allow divorce for abuse, even though 1-in-4 Christian marriages have intimate partner violence.
-Some pressure people to sweep long patterns of marriage-destroying behavior under the carpet and reconcile at all costs.
-And many promote husband-over-wife hierarchy, where-in some cases-women must submit to her husband even if he’s involved with marriage-destroying sin.
+Most don’t allow divorce for abuse, even though 1-in-4 Christians reported they had intimate partner violence in their current marriage.
+Some of these “counselors” pressure abuse victims to sweep long patterns of marriage-destroying behavior under the carpet and reconcile at all costs.
+And many promote husband-over-wife hierarchy, where, in some cases, women must submit to her husband even if he’s involved with marriage-destroying sin.
 Some may even have a problematic view of anger.
-See Con #12..
+See Con #12.

 Con #9: Their experts don’t talk much about trauma, so important topics like identifying symptoms of PTSD are not mentioned.